fkia87/oc_installer/README.md

 # Openonnect Installer
-Installing and configuring a simple openconnect VPN server.
+Installing and configuring a simple openconnect VPN server with *username* and *password* authentication.

 This script works only on:
 * **Ubuntu and it's derivatives**